This article was updated on 26 June 2019.

 Employment for Your Foreign Spouse

-The Ministry of Manpower (MOM) will issue a Letter of Consent (LOC) to foreign spouses with an LTVP when they secure employment.
-This means they will not be counted against the foreign worker quota and their employers will not need to pay the foreign workers’ levy to hire them.
+In both cases, once they have received their LTVP, they will not be counted against the foreign worker quota and their employers will not need to pay the foreign workers’ levy to hire them.

 Buying A Home